frictionlessdata/datapackage/content/docs/specifications/data-package.md

 ##### `description`

 A description of the package.
 The description `MUST` be [markdown][] formatted -- this also allows for simple plain text as plain text is itself valid markdown.
-The first paragraph (up to the first double line break) should be usable as summary information for the package.
+The first paragraph (up to the first double line break) `SHOULD` be usable as summary information for the package.

 ##### `homepage`